-- 1. The Hospital must maintain a list of specialty on-call physicians who will respond, examine and provide treatment necessary to stabilize an individual in the ED. - 2.
-A member of the Active Medical Staff who is on-call for the ED has the duty and responsibility to assure prompt availability by telephone and in-person to the ED physician when requested. - a.
-In-person patient consultation by the on-call physician will occur within a reasonable time period, as set forth in the Medical Staff by-laws, Rules and Regulations or policies. - 3.
-The ED physician will document the specialty on-call consult request and response time and maintain such documentation in the patient's medical record. - 4.
-When a specialty on-call physician is not available to the ED, the ED physician will: - a.
-Contact the on-call group office manager/answering service and ask the responder to contact the group's back up on-call physician; if unsuccessful, - b.
-Contact any member of the medical staff in the appropriate department or division or another subspecialty to determine availability to respond; if unsuccessful, - c.
-Consider whether the patient can be safely held in the ED for a period of time pending arrival and examination by the appropriate specialist; if not clinically appropriate and the benefits of the transfer outweighs the risk of transfer, d.
-Make arrangements to transfer the patient within the requirements of EMTALA to a facility that provides the necessary service.
+- A. The Hospital must maintain a list of specialty on-call physicians who will respond, examine and provide treatment necessary to stabilize an individual in the ED. - B. A member of the Active Medical Staff who is on-call for the ED has the duty and responsibility to assure prompt availability by telephone and in-person to the ED physician when requested. - i.
+In-person patient consultation by the on-call physician will occur within a reasonable time period, as set forth in the Medical Staff by-laws, Rules and Regulations or policies. - C. The ED physician will document the specialty on-call consult request and response time and maintain such documentation in the patient's medical record. - D. When a specialty on-call physician is not available to the ED, the ED physician will: - i.
+Contact the on-call group office manager/answering service and ask the responder to contact the group's back up on-call physician; if unsuccessful, - ii.
+Contact any member of the medical staff in the appropriate department or division or another subspecialty to determine availability to respond; if unsuccessful, - iii.
+Consider whether the patient can be safely held in the ED for a period of time pending arrival and examination by the appropriate specialist; if not clinically appropriate and the benefits of the transfer outweighs the risk of transfer, - iv.
+Make arrangements to transfer the patient within the requirements of EMTALA to a facility that provides the necessary service. - E. If there is a disagreement between the ED physician and an on-call physician or the patient's primary care physician as to whether an EMC exists or whether a patient has been stabilized, the medical judgment of the ED physician takes precedence over the judgment of the off-site physician.